Varendraaa/varendraaa.github.io/content/projects/game-engine/index.md

 While not as efficient in time complexity (it has a linear time efficiency of O(V+E)), it was simple to implement and was more memory efficient when compared to some other algorithms.

 ### Collision Detection
 Collision in games is often handled via Axis Aligned Boundary Box (AABB) collision, due to its calculation efficiency.
 I defined a bounding box for the player character, and created a system that checks if that box contacts any of the level's terrain meshes.

 If collision is detected, player movement past the wall’s axis of orientation is stopped, but movement along it is allowed.
 This ensured two mechanics that significantly improved the fluidity of movement during gameplay:
 - The player contacts the wall but does not get stuck onto it.
 - The player can slide along the wall, meaning that player movement does not suddenly come to a dead stop.

-###  Optimised Level Creation (*this is heavily summarised, since the actual logic I did was really complex.*)
-The game's levels were generated using the Tiled Map Editor as a tool to allow easy modification.
-Tiled stores the layout data in essentially what is a 2D integer array of x-z positions in each layer.
-I used this, along with the humble cube, to generate the 3D levels.

-I created a system using **OpenGL's vertex winding order** that would read the array data to determine if a cube should be placed at that position.
-I then had an algorithm check which faces of the cube would be obstructed by neighbouring terrain, i.e. if a cube face was side by side to another cube face, then we didn't need to render either since we couldn't see them.
-The vertices of the unblocked faces, along with their corresponding texture IDs, were then passed into a mesh.

-This meant that the entire level could be created with a single draw call, massively improving runtime performance and efficiency.